defstudio/pest-plugin-laravel-expectations/README.md

 - [Fabio Ivona](https://github.com/def-studio)
 - [All Contributors](../../contributors)

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to contribute to this plugin.
+Please see the [contributing guide](https://def-studio.github.io/pest-plugin-laravel-expectations-docs/developers/contribute) for details on how to contribute to this plugin.

 ## Security Vulnerabilities